What does it mean to have a “good” online reputation?

 • Review velocity: the rate at which your business is accumulating reviews, both on each site and overall.
 Heads up, reviews posted too closely in succession arouse suspicion.

-• Review diversity: the number of third-party sites (not Google-owned) you have reviews on, as well as how many reviews are on these sites.
+• Review diversity: the number of third-party sites (not Google-owned) you have reviews on, as well as how many Google customer reviews are on these sites.
 Gather reviews on sites related to your industry — the more relevant sites you’re on, the better.

 • Authority of these third-party sites: Google bestows some review sites with greater authority than others